Eumaeus/codbod25/fe-plan.md

     - Codex Bodmer 25.
 Throw up a comparative image of Venetus A.

-        - Relationships among commentary and text; images.
-This is why we need to work in digital space.
+        - Show neat examples where the manuscripts contain text in shapes.

 - Palaeography

     - Demonstrate capturing an ROI of an image.

-    - A long history of "Palaeographic Guides" that offers samples; we have the chance to be comprehensive.
+    - Ancient writing is hard to read.
+You need helpful guides.
+We're making some.

 - Transcription and Translation

-    - Show what we have from Peter of L.
+    - Show what we have from Peter of Laodicea.

 - Interpretation

     - Geneaeology.

+## Questions and Answers

+## What We Need to Do